call +44 (0)1273 622272

-One question I’m often asked by those who are starting to tweet is ‘What do I tweet about?’.
-So i have written 30 Tweeting Top Tips.
+One question I’m often asked by those who are starting to tweet is ‘What do I tweet about?’
+So I have written 30 Tweeting Top Tips.

 Even the most experienced tweeters get twitter block sometimes.
 Here are a few ideas to keep you going.
 Incidentally many of these suggestions make good blog ideas too.
 I did write a post on Blog Ideas earlier.